Travel Photographer, Videographer, and Blogger

 Lodging

-Both of the times I traveled to Munich, I booked with Hostel World at Wombat’s City Hostel Munich Hauptbahnhof.
+Two out of the three times I traveled to Munich, I booked with Hostel World at Wombat’s City Hostel Munich Hauptbahnhof.
 For my first stay, I was alone, and the second time I went with my friend, Sara.
 Something special about this hostel is that it really is a community-based stay.
 Within the first night or two, you end up meeting people to hit the clubs or beerhouses with!
 The stays are adequate (on par with the typical expectations of a hostel) and the location is PHENOMENAL!
 Located right next to the train station, you can easily commute from city to city or the airport.
 Overall, I would recommend staying here for budget travelers looking to make some friends!

 Transportation